itsahappymedium/fec/readme.md

 }
 ```

-The `--path` or `-p` option can be passed to define a JSON file or a directory path to where a `fec.json` or `gpm.json` file is located to load a file list from.
+The `--path` or `-p` option can be passed to define a JSON file or a directory path to where a `fec.json` file is located to load a file list from.

 File paths can be passed to FEC to compile those specific files.